 using problem solving and creativity to apply new ideas gained from your experience to school or work

-Our workshops are run by professional facilitators who have low vision or are blind.
+Workshops are run by professional facilitators who have partial vision or blindness.
 Our workshops have been delivered to a broad range of commercial and community sectors on topics such as communication, team building, leadership and diversity.

-The experience is designed to help you challenge yourself, discover skills, embrace creativity, and adopt a new perspective of the world around you.
+In a workshop, you will challenge yourself, discover skills, embrace creativity, and adopt a new perspective of the world.

-By completing a series of challenges in the dark, you accelerate, amplify, and anchor learning processes.
-With no visual cues to distract you from your experience, you (and your team) will realise the importance of effective communication, leadership, and trust.
+With no visual cues to inform your experience, you (and your team) will realise the importance of effective communication, leadership, and trust.

-Single seat workshops available now for the following workshops below.
+Single seat workshops available now for the following dates: